 This is a quick guide on how to care for your pet rat.
-The article includes choosing a cage, feeding, handling, and other issues.
+While they are low-maintence pets, rats require the same basic needs as any other pet.
+The article includes tips on choosing a cage, feeding, handling, and other issues.

-What Cage Do I Get for My Pet Rat?
+What Cage Should I Get for My Pet Rat?

-The best place to keep your rat is in a wire cage (Blue Cross).
+The best place to keep your rat is in a wire cage.
+It isn't recommended to keep your rat in a glass aquarium tank as these don't provide adequate ventilation.

 - Floor.
-In order to prevent bumblefoot and make your rat feel more secure, consider solid flooring for your rat.
+In order to prevent bumblefoot and make your rat feel more secure, choose solid flooring for your cage.
+This can be thin wooden boards, plastic, or even cardboard—the important thing is that there is something between your rat's delicate feet and their wire cage.

 While their wild counterparts can tolerate cold and hot weather quite well, domesticated rats need to be kept in the same environment as you.
 Garages aren't suitable for rats unless they are properly heated and cooled like the rest of your house.